hitroll2121/minecraft-legneds-practice-mod/README.md

 The folder your adding this to should only have 1 file called Conetent (there will be more if you have Hidden items on)

-NOTE: make sure the exefile is in a folder that is in the MCL folder no subfolders or it will not work
+NOTE: make sure the exe file is in a folder that is in the MCL folder no subfolders or it will not work

 NOTE: steam is untested it should work unless they changed around the file structure